sponkaren/sponkaren.github.io/content/posts/rope_sim.md

 <br/>

-### The Rope in Game
+## The Visualization
-The rope is an animated model that I created in Blender.<br/> Based on the simulation data I update the pose of the rope model.<br/>
+The rope is an animated model that I created in Blender.<br/> Based on the simulation data I update the pose of the skeletal mesh.<br/>
 This is how it turned out.

 ![Rope In Game](../../gifs/ropeInGame.gif)